 The doctor determines the indications for surgery after a detailed examination of the patient and studying the structure of the thyroid gland using ultrasound.

-An operation to remove the thyroid gland can be recommended for a patient if he has the following diseases:
+Surgery to remove the thyroid gland may be recommended for a patient if he has the following diseases:

 • malignant formations;